 This exception to the use of fair value was removed.
 However, certain exceptions to fair value in non-monetary trades are still allowed under US GAAP.

 Unless specific requirements are met, real estate acquired in exchange transactions is measured based on the recorded amount of the real estate asset relinquished, not at fair value.

 Fair value restrictions

-Suppose any of these three conditions are met.
+Suppose any of the below three conditions are met.
 In that case, a non-monetary exchange of assets is measured based on the recorded amount of the asset relinquished (after reduction for an indicated impairment of value) and not the fair value of the properties swapped.